drmaize/ThermoAlign/README.md

 * Alternatively, each component of ThermoAlign can be run separately in the following order:
 1) TRS.py; 2) UOD.py; 3) PSE.py; 4) PPS.py

-Simple run case of a ThermoAlign Docker image
+Simple Run Case for a ThermoAlign Docker Image
 ================================================
 TA_1.0.0_s is a Docker image containing a small set of sample files that can be used to test ThermoAlign.
 After installing <a href="https://docs.docker.com/engine/installation/">Docker</a>, run the following command: